junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Mr. Sherman moved to suspend the rules and pass the bill, as amended.
 - 2007-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text as passed in House: CR H8204-8208)
 - 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text as passed in House: CR H8204-8208)
+- 2007-07-24 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.